Position: Beyond Sensitive Attributes, ML Fairness Should Quantify Structural Injustice via Social Determinants: Cross-Disciplinary Engagement with Social Determinants

 \section{Cross-Disciplinary Engagement with Social Determinants}

-In this section, we review and reflect on the cross-disciplinary engagements with social determinants.\footnote{ Due to space limit, we provide further discussions on related works in Appendix~\ref{supp:related_work}. } In Section~\ref{main:cross_disciplinary_engagement:variable_definition}, we clarify definitions of sensitive attributes and social determinants.
-In Section~\ref{main:cross_disciplinary_engagement:adjacent_disciplines}, we summarize discussions on social determinants from the literature of political philosophy, economics, sociology, and healthcare.
-In Section~\ref{main:cross_disciplinary_engagement:algorithmic_fairness}, we review approaches and data processing practices in the algorithmic fairness literature, with special attention to sensitive attributes and social determinants.
+In this section, we review and reflect on the cross-disciplinary engagement with social determinants.\footnote{ Due to space limit, we provide further discussions on related works in Appendix~\ref{supp:related_work}. } In Section~\ref{main:cross_disciplinary_engagement:variable_definition}, we clarify definitions of sensitive attributes and social determinants.
+In Section~\ref{main:cross_disciplinary_engagement:adjacent_disciplines}, we summarize discussions on social determinants across disciplines.